Data and Security FAQs

 Does OneSignal use cookies?

-We don't use cookies.
-We do however use localStorage and indexDB.
+OneSignal's SDK does not use cookies.
+We do use Local storage and IndexDB.

 What data is collected by the OneSignal SDK?